wintechis/rml_io_konverter_frontend/README.md

 - **Build Scripts:** The provided `build_standalone.sh` and `build.sh` scripts are required for compiling and packaging the frontend.

 ## Benchmarks
-We benchmarked the RML frontend and the konverter backend against FlexRML and Morph-KGC.
+We benchmarked the RML frontend and the konverter backend against [FlexRML](https://github.com/wintechis/flex-rml) and [Morph-KGC](https://github.com/morph-kgc).
 The results are shown below.
+Missing values indicate an timeout.
 ![benchmark results](./benchmark.png)

 ## Contributing